-Risk Id Title Owner Description P/I update Overview 92 3/3 Target: PB Accept ed risk 28/04/1 Loss of key personnel Jonathan Nevison There is a risk that key personnel may become unavailable due to unforeseen events, for example accident or illness, causing a lack of knowledge and capability in areas crucial to the success of the project, resulting in delay to the project whilst a replacement resource is identified and recruited.
-11/03/1 Risk probability increased due to MDT aspects now in scope and single point of expertise - mitigated by additional resource sharing and shadowing. • Technical team shadowed each other during Dry Run Events B and C for the Cut over activities. • Technical scripts produced and in a common environment for all in team to use. • Technical Rotas being defined and agreed that reduce the single points of failure caused by individuals working excessive hours.
+Risk Id Title Owner Description P/I update Overview 92 3 / 3 Target: PB Accept ed risk 28/04/1 1 Loss of key personnel Jonathan Nevison There is a risk that key personnel may become unavailable due to unforeseen events, for example accident or illness, causing a lack of knowledge and capability in areas crucial to the success of the project, resulting in delay to the project whilst a replacement resource is identified and recruited.
+11/03/1 1 Risk probability increased due to MDT aspects now in scope and single point of expertise - mitigated by additional resource sharing and shadowing.
+Technical team shadowed each other during Dry Run Events B and C for the Cut over activities.
+Technical scripts produced and in a common environment for all in team to use.
+Technical Rotas being defined and agreed that reduce the single points of failure caused by individuals working excessive hours.
 117 3/3 Target: 2 / 3 Activities in Control services are not compliant with CommandPoint processing requirements Fiona Carleton There is a risk that the working processes in the dispatch or call taking functions of the Emergency Operations Centre (EOC) do not align with those required by CommandPoint (For instance to accommodate the Fast Response Unit (FRU) Desk activities on Dispatch Groups) causing a delay to the date of Go Live, causing a cost and time overrun.
 31/03/1 The Plan is to adopt new layout of the room, new working processes and new language as of 4th May Additional ICCS positions requested by Project team.
 Unlikely to be granted.
 6th South pilot run and reviewed with CommandPoint PM.
 Have recommended a "mode" for working that is being actively consulted on.
 Future Proofing Dispatch Working group meeting fortnightly.
 CSCB group meeting regularly, with CommandPoint project represented at the meeting.
 All CTAK changes being logged.
 Agreed change control protocol for CommandPoint.
-Probability needs to aim for a 2 for this risk to be accepted by the project before cutover.